We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Clove is irritating if applied directly to the skin.
 It should be diluted with a milder oil, such as coconut oil.
 Users should use caution when applying the mixture to the sore.

-Chamomile oil interrupts absorption of the herpes virus into the cells differently than antiviral drugs, according to some research.
+Chamomile oil interrupts absorption of the herpes virus into the cells differently than antiviral drugs, according to

 This oil may also be useful in treating drug-resistant strains of herpes.
 Again, chamomile oil must be diluted in a carrier oil before being applied to the skin.